 Do you have limitations?

-If you have physical elderly issues or other challenges and are unable to do your activity of choice now, finding a hobby can be modified.
+If you have physical or other challenges and are unable to do your activity of choice now, finding a hobby can be modified.
 (For instance, did you know there are special easy-to-grip garden tools, and even wheelchair accessible elevated gardens for the elderly, window gardens, and more).